-Natalie “Alabama” Chanin is the founder, owner, and designer of Alabama Chanin.
+Natalie “Alabama” Chanin is the founder and creative director of Alabama Chanin.
 She was born and raised in Florence, Alabama, where her company is based.

 Chanin has a degree in Environmental Design with a focus on industrial and craft-based textiles from North Carolina State University.
 After graduation, Natalie worked in the junior sportswear industry on New York’s Seventh Avenue, before moving abroad.
 For over a decade, Natalie worked as a stylist and costume designer, traveling the globe.